Spectral and Dynamical contrast on highly correlated Anderson-type models: Localization in the horizontal direction

-Since the operator $\mathcal{h}_{p}$ is bounded, with operator norm less or equal than $2+2\gamma+\omega_{\mathrm{max}}$, the inequality (\ref{hordecayfin}) suffices to conclude the proof of lemma \ref{horloc}.
-We mention that by introducing an integrable weight, one could also handle the case of unbounded operators.
-For further details we refer to \cite[Equations (A.13)-(A.18)]{A-S-F-H}.\qedhere \end{proof} The localization statement for $\mathcal{h}_p$ described on Lemma \ref{horloc} can be immediately translated into a (horizontal) localization statement for $H_{\mathrm{Sym}}$ with the use of Plancherel's identity (\ref{Plancherel}) and the fact that
+Since the operator $\mathcal{h}_{p}$ has spectrum contained in $[-2-2\gamma, 2+2\gamma+\omega_{\mathrm{max}}]$, the inequality (\ref{hordecayfin}) together with \eqref{eq:fmdecay} suffices to conclude the proof of lemma \ref{horloc}.
+We mention that by introducing an integrable weight, one could also handle the case where the random potentials are unbounded.
+For further details we refer to \cite[Equations (A.13)-(A.18)]{A-S-F-H}.\qedhere \end{proof}